top of page

 Evacuation in hard-to-reach environments

 For alpinists and climbers, an injury often means a long and difficult evacuation.
-Knowledge of rope handling and cooperation with alpine rescue services is as important as medical skills.
+Knowledge of rope handling and cooperation with alpine rescue services is of importance.

 viper_bett.jpg